 Advertising can bring you fast results, using Ads you can get a lot of clicks, engagements or views.
 If you have a low-consideration product that is selling well, you can supercharge those sales with Ads.

 There is a lot of money to be made selling Ads, it’s how Facebook, Google and LinkedIn make a lot of money.
 For big brands, Ads are part of their wider strategy and represent an ‘acceptable cost’ for brand awareness and customer acquisition.
 For smaller businesses, these ‘costs’ often don’t add up.
-If you don’t have an impulse purchase then using Ads on their own to bring strangers to your business isn’t going to work very well.
-Bombarding them with offers, countdowns and endless details as soon as they get to your website is going to make it even worse.
+If you don’t have an impulse purchase, then using Ads on their own to bring strangers to your business isn’t going to work very well.
+Bombarding them with offers, countdowns, and endless details as soon as they get to your website will make it even worse.

 Put the time in

 You need to give your ideal customer a number of ways to learn about you, your story, what you offer and how you can guide them to the feeling, insight or outcome they want to get to.
 This is their journey of consciousness and you can’t do it all in one Facebook Ad.
 You need a combination of web pages, videos, blogs and social posts that people can digest before they decide to start the process of becoming a client.